seasketch/graciosa-reports/README.md

 ## Reference Notes

-This project uses data management [option ?](https://github.com/seasketch/geoprocessing/wiki/Tutorials#link-project-data)
+This report uses symlinks to the Box folder for data management.

-Data is sourced from the following locations:
+Data is sourced from the following locations: Box-Box/GIS/Waitt/Azores

-* ?